 Since its inception, the DevOps movement has been praised for revolutionizing the collaboration between development and operations technicians.
-The yearly State of DevOps report presented by DORA and Puppet continues to demonstrate the widening statistical gap in performance between IT teams that have already incorporated DevOps and those who haven’t.
+The yearly State of DevOps Report presented by DORA and Puppet continues to demonstrate the widening statistical gap in performance between IT teams that have already incorporated DevOps and those who haven’t.
 Understandably then, DevOps is often appreciated for its digital transformation qualities only.
+But to achieve the benefits DevOps provides requires transformational leadership at implementation.

 Before long, DevOps will undoubtedly become mainstream for IT.
 But, while teams may adopt the alignment of Development and Operations to improve automation and functionality, to actually achieve DevOps, organizations must embrace the full cultural shift.
 When the strategy fails, it’s not because of the tech, but rather the attempt to fit an IT team to the DevOps framework rather than optimizing the framework around the team.
 Think round pegs and square holes.
 Just as with Lean, Agile, and any other quality management strategy implementation, true DevOps begins from the top down.